 The company offers a variety of pricing plans, including a free program and several plans that require contact with the company for pricing details.
 The system’s application monitoring and infrastructure monitoring stand out for their effectiveness.
 Still, the system is less effective as a proactive monitoring system and tends to send false alarms.

 Observability Is Essential

 Observability tools are critical to monitoring growing and increasingly more complex infrastructure.
 While choosing the correct monitoring tool can be complicated, finding the most suitable one to meet your organization’s needs can streamline your monitoring and maintenance processes.
 Lightrun offers a solution that provides both monitoring and observability services.
-Try it out yourself by requesting a demo here.
+To see for yourself, request a Lightrun demo today.